TTGTRE/punish-gui/README.md

 |`bangui <player>`|Opens the ban menu for banning a player|`punishgui.ban`|

 ## To-do
+- Refactor other parts of the plugin to make it easier to maintain.
+- ~~Only create menu items for players with permissions to issue punishment
+(E.g. A player shouldn't have the ban menu item if they don't have permission to ban).~~

+## Done
 - Usage text for mutegui, kickgui, and bangui are printed in white instead of red.
-- Refactor other parts of the plugin to make it easier to maintain.
-- ~~Fix `MenuItemBuilder` using same instance of the item stack it's modifying
+- Fix `MenuItemBuilder` using same instance of the item stack it's modifying
 preventing the developer from using the same `MenuItemBuilder` for different
+menu items.
+- Fix bug where if the punisher tries to mute a player twice the clicked
-menu items.~~
+menu item is dropped.